 "I've been a local volunteer for the Diabetic Travelers Network for a while now and I'm helping out diabetic travelers who reach out to me and need information about managing diabetes while in New York City, where I live.
 I'm always happy to share my diabetes-friendly addresses with them, or to help foreigners with pharmacies or hospital information.
 Besides, it's a good way to meet people for different countries!"

 In 2018, I went on my first solo backpacking trip to Thailand.
-I was only 18, and quite scared about that adventure.
+I was quite scared about that adventure.
 I am a type 1 diabetic and needed to take my insulin for the whole length of my travel: 3 months!
 The thing I was most scared about was to loose all my insulin...
 I reached out to Sweet Trip's community and met with Hélène, a French woman living in Bangkok for 12 years.
 She suggested I leave my stocks of insulin at her place, safe in her fridge.
 Once a month, I got to Bangkok to get my insulin for the month from hers.
 That's been very helpful and allowed me to relax and enjoy my travel without worrying about keeping my insulin cold all the time or worst, loosing it!"